 Why Should You Manage Engineers Workload?

 Usually, engineers are valuable and costly specialists.
-Often their paid hours make the largest share of the total cost for an engineering project.
-Therefore engineering companies seek to optimize resources – hire as many specialists for each discipline to completely fill their agenda with valuable work.
-However tough optimizations of resources end up in slower growth, missed deadlines, even burnouts, and loss of competitiveness.
+Often, their paid hours make up the largest share of the total cost of an engineering project.
+Therefore engineering companies seek to optimize resources – hire as many specialists for each discipline to fill their agenda with valuable work completely.
+However, often optimizations of resources end up in slower growth, missed deadlines, even burnout, and loss of competitiveness.

 Project managers and team managers have to balance resources both long and short term to keep teams productive and make sure the work is done on time.
 This is workload management.
 It has lately become another discipline of engineering project management.

 As a term, workload management stands for all actions and methods used to ensure that the workload is divided equally amongst all the team members and in a way that allows delivering the project on time.